Which 3 Novice Hurdlers Are Best Bets For Cheltenham?

 Stattler and Fakiera currently head the ante post betting and whilst both beaten last time out, they both shaped encouragingly.
 Gordon Elliott trainer of Fakiera also has Torygraph and Farouk D’Alene entered and it will be interesting to see who he runs.
 Barbados Bucks is currently the shortest of the British horses but has to step up considerably on what he has shown in winning some weak Novice hurdles.

 I wouldn’t be a bit surprised to see the danger being N’Golo, if he settles in a bigger field, again from the Willie Mullins stable.
 Very Wood and Penhill were beaten in the Royal Bond before winning this race and N’Golo was a fine staying on 3rd in that contest.
-It is most interesting to see him entered for this despite pulling like a train on his last two runs.
+It is most interesting to see him entered for this despite pulling like a train on his last two runs but he will also have handicap entries and is one to watch.
 Another big price danger is John McConnell’s Streets of Doyen who was in great form when last seen and has course form.
 If the ground is on the better side, he could easily outrun huge odds.

 Recommended Betting Sites